 - If the header exists but looks wrong, click Template Parts in the sidebar, then edit the Header part directly.

 The same applies to the footer.
 Block themes assemble pages from template parts, so a missing header or footer means the template is not including that part.
 This is not a bug – it is how block themes are designed to work.
+For the full walkthrough of the Footer template part – including how to remove the “Powered by WordPress” line and how the process differs between block themes, classic themes, and page builders – see how to edit the footer in WordPress.

 Deactivating and deleting a theme safely#